 Flights are one of the most expensive parts of a travel itinerary.
 I know hotels can be expensive too, but there are alternatives to hotels.
 You can always find the one that fits your budget.
 Airlines operate in a range and unless you plan well in advance, you are not going to get them cheap enough.
 Try how to make your Credit Card work for your Travel Dreams.

 Let me tell you that I did my Sri Lanka trip with my frequent flier miles way back in 2005.
 Since then, every 12-18 months, I do a domestic trip with free flights courtesy my frequent flier miles.

 Where can you Earn Air Miles?

 - Membership of frequent flier programs of various airlines – This is plain and simple.
 Register with various airlines and airline alliance programs.
 Every time you fly, you earn some loyalty points on your membership.
 It takes typically 20 flights to reach a level where you can redeem your miles.
 Miles typically expire after a year.
 Which means if you are not flying too often you may not be able to redeem miles.

 - Right Choice of Credit Cards – Every time you spend using your credit card, you earn some loyalty points that can be redeemed for many things.
 But for a traveler what is better than Air Miles.
-However, you need to be careful in choosing your credit cards you use if you want to redeem primarily for your travel needs that include flights & hotels.
+However, you need to be careful in choosing the credit cards you use if you want to redeem primarily for your travel needs that include flights & hotels.

 In the western world, there are much more ways to earn miles.
 But in India, these are the three sources that are working well at the moment.
 So sign up for all the airline programs you travel with.

 How to Choose the right Credit Card?